 The more-than-adequate financial support of public education is an expression of democracy.
 Unfortunately, public education is under-funded.
-Teachers need to balance defense (how can we manage budget cuts?) with advocacy: the full funding of public education (smaller class size, for starters*).
+Teachers need to balance defense of the profession (How can we manage budget cuts?) with advocacy for students (How can we ensure smaller class size, for starters?*).

 What can we do to help advance the idea of public education as a foundation for our democracy (assuming we agree)?